garrandall/popular-music-data/tracks/everything-we-need-kanye-west-ty-dolla--ign-ant-clemons.md

 Lay the land (Ah), it's just the morning light (Woo, woo) Woo, woo, oh yeah

-Woo-ooh, ooh-ooh
+Woo-oh, oh-oh
 Switch your, switch your attitude
 Go 'head, level up yourself
 This that different latitude
-Ooh-ooh, ooh-ooh
+Oh-oh, oh-oh
 Life too short, go spoil yourself
 Feel that feel, enjoy yourself 'cause

-We have everything we need (Ooh-ooh, ooh-ooh, oh)
+We have everything we need (Oh-oh, oh-oh, oh)
-We have everything we need (Ooh-ooh, ooh-ooh, oh, oh) We have everything we need (Ooh-ooh, ooh-ooh, oh)
+We have everything we need (Oh-oh, oh-oh, oh, oh)
-We have everything we need (Ooh-ooh, ooh-ooh, oh, woah) We have everything we need
+We have everything we need (Oh-oh, oh-oh, oh)
+We have everything we need (Oh-oh, oh-oh, oh, woah)
+We have everything we need

 We began after the storm inside